 The beak is made up of keratin, the same substance as a fingernail.
 Just like a fingernail, a bird’s beak will continue to grow throughout their lives and need to be worn down.
 This keratin sometimes becomes flaky which is a normal part of the molting of the outer layers of keratin; this molting allows new keratin to develop as the old keratin is worn off.
 Occasionally you will see this flaking and scaling of the beak as this renewal process continues.

 In the wild, a bird’s normal daily activities will keep their beak worn down to manageable dimensions as it grows.
 It doesn’t get too long or overgrown and the continued growth keeps the beak useful for all of the activities that occur.
 Companion birds normally will wear down their beaks by chewing on toys of various textures.

 Does a Cuttlebone Work?

 A cuttlebone works well for this condition if your bird accepts it.
-Also, playing with toys and climbing also helps condition her beak as the process of moving about the cage and using her beak to assist with this moving about.
+Also, playing with toys and climbing also helps condition their beak as well as the process of moving about the cage and using their beak to assist with this moving about.

-If you think your bird's beak is growing abnormally, if there are abnormal grooves or if pieces of the beak actually flake off, the best thing to do is contact an avian vet immediately.
+If you think your bird's beak is growing abnormally—if there are abnormal grooves or if pieces of the beak actually flake off—then the best thing to do is contact an avian vet immediately.
 They will be able to diagnose the problem and help your bird get back on the road to exceptional health.